 Feeling irritated at the lack of snack chips (particularly tortilla chips) made with healthy fats, I created a technique and recipe for homemade baked tortillas that are as good as any fried version.
 They’re better in fact, as you’re no longer slowly poisoning yourself with rancid, uber-processed vegetable oils (sunflower, corn, safflower, canola) that about every chip on the market is still fried in!

-Start with round tortillas.
-My go-to is organic yellow corn tortillas from 365 Everyday (the Whole Foods brand).
-I use coconut oil as my fat, but you could use any healthy fat– lard, tallow, avocado oil, ghee, etc.
+Start with round corn tortillas.
+The only ingredients should be corn, flour and lime.
+I like yellow corn, but any variety (white or blue) will do.
+I prefer coconut oil as my fat, but you could use any healthy fat– lard, tallow, avocado oil, ghee, etc.

 Another benefit of making your own chips in small batches is that you are more likely to savor them, as they are the fruits of your labor.
 While it is simple to make, it still takes effort.
 Rather than mindlessly plowing through a seemingly bottomless bag of store-bought, mass produced chips, you might slow to appreciate the hand crafting and care taken with each chip.
 That’s what I call mindful eating!